 Definition

-Indirect prompt injection is an attack in which an adversary plants malicious instructions inside external content that a large language model later ingests as part of its context, rather than typing the attack directly into the chat box.
+Indirect prompt injection is an attack in which an adversary plants malicious instructions inside external content that a large language model later ingests as part of its context — rather than typing the attack directly into the chat box.
 When an AI agent retrieves a web page, reads an email, opens a document, or pulls a record during tool use, any attacker-controlled text in that source can hijack the model's behavior.
-NIST and the OWASP Gen AI Security Project both rank prompt injection as the top risk for LLM applications, and the indirect variant is the more dangerous half because the victim never knowingly invites the attacker in.
+It is the stealthier, more dangerous sibling of direct prompt injection: the victim never knowingly invites the attacker in.
+NIST and the OWASP Gen AI Security Project both rank prompt injection as the top risk for LLM applications, and the indirect variant is the half that quietly turns a helpful assistant into a confused deputy.

 Reducing the blast radius